Entrance is on the side of the building.

 DO YOU OFFER EVENING AND WEEKEND APPOINTMENTS?

-I have a limited number of evening appointments that usually remain booked.
+We have a limited number of evening appointments that usually remain booked.
 Most appointments are scheduled during the late morning and afternoon.
 Evening appointments that do become available are offered to established clients first.

 While scheduling appointments during the day may disrupt a child's school schedule or a parent's work schedule, this is a short-term situation for long-term healing.